skellis46/slipbox/improvisation and the threshold of the self.md

 “It’s as if I stop being the organiser and the doer, the person who’s doing all that sensing [...] as if I disappear completely.”

 see also conversation re 'being in' and that not making sense.

-> Attention is Consciousness with an object.
-When the object vanishes, attention simply remains what it always is, Consciousness [@spira-2008-transparency]

-> So objects – that is, thoughts, sensations and perceptions – are not the content of Consciousness.
-Consciousness alone is the content of Consciousness.
-Thoughts, sensations and perceptions are the names and forms that Consciousness takes in the process of manifestation.
-(Rupert Spira, The Transparency of Things Contemplating the Nature of Experience)

 > NDA can co-occur with any content, whether perceptual, affective, or cognitive, which appears in it, so to speak, like an image in a mirror.
 (Zoran Josipovic, Nondual Awareness and Minimal Phenomenal Experience)